makrai/notes/mohammad18-valence-arousal-dominance-20k-acl.md

     (Louviere, 1991; Cohen, 2003; Louviere+ 2015)
   * The scores are fine-grained real-valued numbers in the interval 0 to 1
   * the NRC Valence, Arousal, and Dominance (VAD) Lexicon
-* Correlations (r) between repeated annotations, e.g.  split-half reliability
+* Correlations (r) between repeated annotations, eg split-half reliability
   * r = 0.95 for valence, r = 0.90 for arousal, and r = 0.91 for dominance
   * well above the SHR scores obtained by Warriner+ (2013)
 * Respondents had the option of additionally filling out a brief demographic